tangyong/glassfish-obr-builder/README.md

 7 accessing "http://localhost:8080/subsystem/" and click "Deploying Subsystem" link

-8 uploading your subsystems.xml and click "deploy" button
+8 uploading your subsystems.xml and click "deploy" button, then, you will see deployed subsystem detailed info from page.

 9 asadmin osgi lb